Buxton International Festival 2021

 In addition, the Festival is offering a musical for the first time, a co-production with Buxton Opera House of Stephen Sondheim’s A Little Night Music, starring Olivier Award-winning Janie Dee, directed by Paul Kerryson and conducted by Wyn Davies.

-The Festival’s exceptional music series features some of the UK’s finest artists, including the violinist, Jennifer Pike, who will be 2021’s artist-in-residence.
-Further highlights include concerts from Dame Sarah Connolly, Sir John Tomlinson, The English Concert, the Fitzwilliam String Quartet and Natalie Clein.
+The Festival’s exceptional music series features some of the UK’s finest artists.
+Highlights include concerts from the BBC Philharmonic Orchestra, Dame Sarah Connolly, Sir John Tomlinson, The English Concert, the Fitzwilliam String Quartet and Natalie Clein.

 The Festival’s books programme boasts some of the most exciting new publications of 2021.
 It offers events of cultural escapism with “voices” from radio and television, and as ever, it does not shy away from controversial subjects.
 Highlights include events on land reform, the leadership style of our British Prime Ministers, slave trade reparations, and the future of Brexit Britain.

-Guests include broadcasters Andrew Marr, Iain Dale, Giles Fraser and Matthew Parris, bestselling authors James Rebanks, Ben MacIntyre and Max Hastings, historians including Margaret MacMillan and Neil Oliver, journalists Polly Toynbee and David Walker, scientists including palaeontologist Richard Fortey, archaeologist Rebecca Wragg Sykes, law makers and protectors including policewoman Parm Sandhu and chief prosecutor, Nazir Afzal, and bookseller Martin Latham.
+Guests include broadcasters Jonathan Dimbleby, Iain Dale, and Giles Fraser, bestselling authors James Rebanks, Ben MacIntyre and Max Hastings, historians including Margaret MacMillan and Neil Oliver, scientists including biologist Richard Dawkins and palaeontologist Richard Fortey, law makers and protectors including policewoman Parm Sandhu and chief prosecutor, Nazir Afzal, and bookseller Martin Latham.